 6. WRITING STYLE – do you show and not tell?
 Have you presented things as in real life?

 7. THEME – What genre does your book fall into?
 A genre is determined by writing style such as narrative; technique; tone and content.
 Some common genre types are: Science fiction – Comedy – Satire – Drama – Action Adventure – Romance – Mystery – Horror – Self help.
 You must know what genre, or in some cases, genres, your book falls into.
 Ask yourself if the characters in your book fit your chosen genre?

 8. DIALOGUE – An author uses dialogue in a novel to help their readers get to know a character.
-Dialogue also reveals a character’s emotions and actions.
+Start a paragraph as soon as possible with dialogue.
+Dialogue will also reveal a character’s emotions and actions.
 Good dialogue shows reality in conversations between characters and brings about character development and helps to advance the plot of a narrative.
-As characters engage in dialogue, they reveal plans of action, as well as their inner thoughts and emotions.
+You use less words when you have characters in dialogue and as characters engage in dialogue, they reveal plans of action, as well as their inner thoughts and emotions.
 The use of “he said” and “she said” are one of the few invisible uses in the English language and is almost impossible to overuse.
 It is much less distracting than “he retorted,” “she inquired,” “he ejaculated,” and other oddities.
 It should be used.

 Remember: Your reader doesn’t care.
 If you must use something other than “he said,” or “she said” use the simplest, most common word you can get away with.
 But mostly, use “said.”
 Dialogue must have a purpose.
 It must reveal character, move the plot along and build tension.
 Above all it must be interesting.